Nodal-Centre-for-Robotics-and-AI-GECT/Eye-to-hand-Calibration-/README.md

 attach the camera to the base link  of the robot

-Step 3: Bring up the camera and robot by lauching test.launch in aruco_hand_eye package step 4: rosrun visp_hand2eye_calibration visp_hand2eye_calibration_client
+Step 3: inster test.launch in the launch folder of aruco_hand_eye package Bring up the camera and robot by lauching test.launch in aruco_hand_eye package step 4: rosrun visp_hand2eye_calibration visp_hand2eye_calibration_client rosrun visp_hand2eye_calibration visp_hand2eye_calibration_calibrator

-rosrun visp_hand2eye_calibration visp_hand2eye_calibration_calibrator
+Then run  hand_eye.py

-Then python calibrate.py  in the folder scripts in aruco_hand_eye move the arm and follow procedure prompts
+move the arm and follow procedure prompts